-Now, the ball is in their court.
-As you sit and wait for your real estate agent to call, insecurity washes over you.
+For sellers, the home inspection can often feel like the ultimate judgment day for their property.
 Did you do everything you were supposed to over the years?
 Did major issues happen right under your nose?

-You need to understand the home inspection report to differentiate between small potatoes and issues that will cost you thousands of dollars in profit.
+As nerve-wracking as it might seem, understanding the home inspection report will help you to differentiate between small matters and larger issues that will cost you thousands of dollars in profit.

 We asked the founder of one of the nation’s largest inspector associations, a certified professional home inspector, and a top-performing real estate agent what goes into a home inspection report for your house and what to make of it after the fact.